Prevention of Cervical Cancer

 HPV Vaccines

-- Delaying sexual intercourse until late teens or older
+- Delay sexual activity until late teens or older

-- Avoiding sexual intercourse with partners with multiple sexual partners and who show signs of genital infection
+- Avoid partners with multiple sexual partners or signs of genital infection

 References